dotnet/csharplang/proposals/ref-readonly-parameters.md

 and new compiler versions aware of the `modopt` will use it to recognize `ref readonly` parameters to emit warnings during [conversions][interchangeability] and [invocations][overload-resolution].
 For consistency with older compiler versions, new compiler versions with `LangVersion <= 11` will report errors that `ref readonly` parameters are not supported unless the corresponding arguments are passed with the `ref` modifier.

+Note that it is a binary break to change modifiers in function pointer signatures if they are part of public APIs, hence it will be a binary break when changing `ref` or `in` to `ref readonly`.
+However, a source break will only occur for callers with `LangVersion <= 11` when changing `in` → `ref readonly` (if invoking the pointer with `in` callsite modifier), consistent with normal methods.

 ### Default parameter values
 [default-params]: #default-parameter-values